chuckstack/chuckstack.github.io/src-ls/terminology.md

 ## Tenant

-A Tenant is a chuck-stack domain term that refers to a group of one or more [Entities](./terminology.md#entity).
+A Tenant is a chuck-stack domain dimension that refers to a group of one or more [Entities](./terminology.md#entity).
 There are times when a single organization manages completely disparate Entities.
 When these entities do not share any purpose, processes or data, the organization will create the different Entities in separate Tenants.

 The chuck-stack is multi-tenant software without being multi-tenant SaaS.
 A single instance of the chuck-stack can support multiple Tenants; however, there is no reason for us to try and create a single, monolithic service trying to cater all organizations in the world.
 Monolithic SaaS service carry inherent risks that make them susceptible to data breaches and cross-contamination.